 The shared program alternative is a collaborative undertaking often pursued at the initiative of another academic unit.
-Shared programs with the university school are typically based in several academic units across campus including the Departments of Agricultural Economics and Business, Consumer Studies, Environmental Biology, Family Studies, Geography, Land Resource Science, Political Studies, Rural Extension Studies, and Sociology and Anthropology and the School of Landscape Architecture.
+Shared programs with SRP&D are typically based in several academic units across campus including the Departments of Agricultural Economics and Business, Consumer Studies, Environmental Biology, Family Studies, Geography, Land Resource Science, Political Studies, Sociology and Anthropology, and the Schools of Landscape Architecture and Rural Extension Studies.
 Students should note that a shared program is NOT an accredited planning program.

 Students enrolled in a shared program with an international focus are required to complete four-course requirements.
-These are: 1) Rural Planning and Development Theory, 2) International Rural Development Planning: Principles and Practices, 3) Synthesis: Seminar in Integrated Rural Development Planning, and 4) a university school course relevant to the student's particular area of interest, unless otherwise indicated.
+These are: 1) Rural Planning and Development Theory, 2) International Rural Development Planning: Principles and Practices, 3) Synthesis: Seminar in Integrated Rural Development Planning, and 4) an SRP&D course relevant to the student's particular area of interest, unless otherwise indicated.

 Agricultural Economics and Business (MSc)

 Students wishing to pursue this option will typically have a degree in economics or agricultural economics and an interest in broadening their education to include an understanding of social, economic and biophysical phenomena.
 Students maintain their focus on agricultural economics as a discipline.

 Students in the shared program address the general issues of planning and rural development in a North American or international context while maintaining their links with one of the major areas of focus in agricultural economics and business.
 Students are enrolled in the Department of Agricultural Economics and Business and are also admitted to the School of Rural Planning and Development.
 The MSc degree granted is in agricultural economics and business and indicates a focus on rural planning and development issues.